cloudmesh/cloudmesh-nlp/documentation/README-google.md

-# Natural Language Translation example using Google's api.
+# Natural Language Translation Example using Google Service

 In order to get started using google translate there are steps for setup.